sammuelyee/docs/cartodb-editor.md

 - **Merge Table**
   Merge your current table with another existing one, using either a column join (joins two tables based off of a shared column) or a spatial join (joins two tables based off of their spatial overlaps).
 For more info, take a look [here]({{ '/tutorials/merging_data.html' | prepend: site.baseurl }}).

+- **Change privacy**
+  Allows you to edit who is able to access the table

 But, once your visualization has been created, the options will only be: duplicate visualization or delete visualization.